 An angel appeared to Joseph and told him that Mary, who was pledged to marry him, had conceived a child by the Holy Spirit.
 The angel instructed Joseph that, after the child’s birth, he was to give him the name Jesus — the Greek form of Joshua, which means “the Lord saves.”

 From as far back as His time in the womb, we see Jesus' awesome power revealed in the name given to Him — power in His name to save men and women from their sins!

 Matthew 1:1 is the first mention in Scripture of the name Jesus.
 Then this all-powerful name occurs over 1,300 more times in the New Testament.
-Let’s look at that name’s limitless power, along with its availability to you as a believer to use with power and authority in multiple circumstances.
+Let’s look at that name’s limitless power, along with your right as a believer to use the name of Jesus with power and authority in multiple circumstances.

 God the Father has given His Son a preeminent name, one that is above all other names.
-At that name —“Jesus” — every knee is to bow in submission, every knee “in heaven and on earth and under the earth.”
+At that name — “Jesus” — every knee is to bow in submission, every knee “in heaven and on earth and under the earth.”
 Angels and demons alike must submit to that name.
 Ultimately all humans, past and present and future, believers and unbelievers alike, saved and lost, must bow to the name of the Lord Jesus Christ — "every tongue acknowledg[ing] that Jesus Christ is Lord".

 If even God’s angels and Satan and his demons are subject to that name, it is safe to conclude that sin, sickness, addictions, depression, and even ultimately death must bow in submission to Jesus.